BigRoy/ayon-launch-scripts/README.md

 -path /path/to/script.py
 ```
 _The arguments are on new-lines here solely for readability.
 They are arguments
-to the same command and should usually be one a single line._
+to the same command and should usually be on a single line._

 #### Running a headless publish